gramineproject/gsc/examples/aks-attestation/README.md

     - Reference deployment file:
         `gsc/examples/aks-attestation/aks-secret-prov-server-deployment.yaml`

-**NOTE**: Server can be deployed at a non-confidential compute node as well.
-However, in that case
-       QVE-based dcap verification will fail.

 ### Creating client image

 1. Make sure Gramine is built with `meson setup ... -Ddcap=enabled`.